adelorenzo/Simple-PHP-GPIO/README.md

 sudo apt-get install lighttpd php
 ```

 Yup, that simple.
-Once lighttpd (or apache2 if you prefer) and php are installed it is as simple putting the script in the /var/www/html folder.
+Once lighttpd (or apache2 if you prefer) and php are installed place the script in the /var/www/html folder.
+It is important that the correct GPIO pins are mapped so the script can work properly.

 You can access the script on the http://RASPBERRY IP/ where RASPBERRY IP is the ip adress of your Raspberry Pi.